Soko G-2 Galeb: Operational history

 The G-2-A Galeb was the standard version operated by the Yugoslav Air Force.
 They were used primarily for school-combat training of VVA (Military Air Force Academy) cadets, thus the largest number of these aircraft was located within the VVA units.
 By 1968, the Galeb was reportedly being used for the training of the majority of the Yugoslav Air Force's pilots.

 The aircraft was reportedly very easy and forgiving in flight, with easy maintenance, so students and technicians loved it.
 They regularly achieved 5,000 hours in the air (the G-2 Galeb on display in the Yugoslav Aeronautical Museum had 6,200 hours in its logbook).
 A G-2-AE export variant became available from late 1974 and was built for Libya and Zambia.

-During the early 2000s, a Serbian jet display team, The Stars (aka Zvezde), was formed; they conducted their international debut using a total of four G-2 Galebs at the Air Borne 2007 airshow at the Rakica.
+In the early 2000s, the Serbian jet display team The Stars (Zvezde) made their international debut with four G-2 Galebs at the Air Borne 2007 airshow in Rakičan, Slovenia.